 There is also wear and tear to consider on motorcycle tires as well; not everyone changes their tires as often as they should which results in less effective, much smoother tires that hardly provide much protection at all.
 Hydroplaning also depends a lot on the depth of the standing water and the motorcycle’s ability to handle it.

 The first ten to twenty minutes of a rain storm is the most dangerous time for any vehicle to be on the road as their risk of hydroplaning increases.
-The water mixes with the residual oil that was left on the road.
+The water mixes with the residual oil that is left on the road.
 Not only are you are at risk of hydroplaning, but the water is also extra slippery because of the oil.
-That’s a bad mixture to be in.

 The faster you go on a motorcycle during a storm, the higher your risk of hydroplaning.
 Specifically, your chances of hydroplaning greatly increase as speeds higher than 35 miles per hour.
-Essentially, the faster the tire rolls, the less time the water has to get out of the way from underneath it.
+Hydroplaning can also lead to fishtailing on a motorcycle.
+You can learn more about that by reading our other article here.

 Being prepared mentally and physically is the single most important component to keeping you safe on wet roads while riding your motorcycle.
 Know beforehand how to handle riding on water and your chances of safety will greatly increase.

-Luckily there are a number of simple factors you can adopt that will prevent hydroplaning.
+Luckily there are a number of simple factors you can adopt that will prevent hydroplaning on a motorcycle.
 The first one to consider is to simply not ride on wet roads at all.
-Some motorcyclists don’t mind riding in storms while others absolutely hate it because of the safety issues.
-Riding on wet roads is also dangerous for a lot of other reasons including lightning (click here to see our article about riding in a lightning storm).
+Obviously, this may not always be possible.

-If you are in a situation where your only option is to keep riding in the storm, there are still a few safety precautions you can take to prevent hydroplaning.
-First and foremost, you will need to reduce your speed, preferably to something below 35 miles per hour.
-If you’re on a busy road with crazy drivers speedily passing you, attempt to use back roads to avoid them.
+If you’re caught in a rain or snow storm while riding your motorcycle, reduce your speed to below 35 miles per hour.
+If you’re on a busy road with crazy drivers speeding past you, attempt to use back roads to avoid them.

 If you’re on a multi-lane highway or freeway, stay either on the far right or the far left lane.
 This way you will only have to worry about being aware of one lane of other drivers next to you.